The team meeting. A necessary evil, an exercise in wasting time, or your organization’s secret weapon?

 So you’ve created an awesome team meeting agenda, planned everything down to the finest detail, and gotten everyone into the right place.
-How do you lead a meeting and ensure it runs well?
+How do you lead a meeting and ensure it is productive for everyone involved?

 Conducting a team meeting effectively is an important skillset and is an often neglected area of managerial duty.
 The best meeting agenda can fall apart if a meeting is allowed to go off the rails.
 Here are some tips on what to do before the meeting, during the meeting, and afterward.

 Preparation and planning is key to a successful team meeting.
 Here are some tips on what you can do before your meeting that will help it be more productive.

 Are you using a projector to display materials or running a product demo?
 Check your equipment and set-up beforehand so that the meeting can run smoothly.
 Acts of gods can happen, but prepare for eventualities where equipment may fail.